© 2023 ELECTRIFICATION COALITION

 Distributed by IRS

-The new EV tax credit will allow individuals to receive a credit of up to $7,500 of a new electric vehicle.
-The individual must meet certain income requirements, and the qualified vehicle must also meet certain requirements such as MSRP price, final assembly and requirements for how the minerals in the battery and battery components were sourced.
+The New Clean Vehicle Tax Credit (30D) allows individuals to receive a credit of up to $7,500 for a new electric vehicle.
+The individual must meet certain income requirements, and the qualified vehicle must also meet certain requirements such as MSRP price, final assembly, and requirements for how the minerals in the battery and battery components were sourced.
 As of December 31, 2023, individuals will also be able to “transfer” the credit to a qualified dealer and receive the credit as a point-of-sale incentive instead of a tax credit.

 Funded from Oct 1, 2021–Sept 30, 2026